Rabi+Musah+Portrait_1983.jpg

 B.S.: Hofstra University (2017)

 Megan is a Ph.D. graduate whose work focused on using mass spectrometric techniques to identify psychoactive materials in a variety of complex matrices, including plants and food products.
-She is currently a post-doc at NIST.
+Megan completed a post-doc at NIST and is currently the Seized Drugs and Toxicology Research Program Manager at the National Institute of Justice.

 Cameron Longo